ChawinGowanit/GachaSim/README.md

       &emsp;&emsp; 4.redeemcode4 <br />
       &emsp;&emsp; 5.redeemcode5 <br />
       &emsp;&emsp; each redeemcode give 12000 credit
-# Main_test is used to test the system
+# /test/system/main_test is used to test the system